aubaine-ttrpg/.github/README.md

 # ✋ Nothing to see here

-This project is used to display a Description for the Aubaine.io project.
+This project is used to display a description for the Aubaine project.

 The description can be found [>here<](/profile/README.md).

 ##
-Kori-san / Aubaine.io
+Kori-san / Aubaine